 Why is this quote so popular?
-Because it reminds us that life is unpredictable.
-We're seeing that now more than ever with the pandemic upon us.
-And we have to decide if we're gonna sink or swim.
+Because it reminds us that life is unpredictable and bad things happen.
+We're seeing that now more than ever.
+And with life's unpredictability we have to decide if we're going to sink or swim.

 It may seem like being cooped up at home is a bad thing, but it's actually a great opportunity to take a pause and look back on your life.
 You have less distractions; you can sit and really reflect on what you've done so far.

 Think about what's worked for you and realize what hasn't.
 This is the perfect time to determine which success habits you need to create and which failure habits you need to break.
 And you have so much time to work on them while you stay at home and stay safe.

 We can't predict the future, and we can't change the past.
 All we have is the present.
 And we also know life is unpredictable.
 Learning to live in the present moment is one of the most important things you can do for you and your loved ones mental health and well-being.

 When you're living your lives in the present, you're not worrying about what could happen or dwelling on what has already happened.
 You're focused on what's happening right now.